kevinmgamboa/UAO_SpO2_Sim/README.md

 * time

 Please make sure all libraries get install in Python 3.
 Note that all the necessary libraries are included in Anaconda except pyqtgraph.
-To install pyqtgraph in Anaconda environment you can try typing: "conda install -c anaconda pyqtgraph"; or visit http://www.pyqtgraph.org/
+To install pyqtgraph in Anaconda environment you can try typing: `<conda install -c anaconda pyqtgraph>`; or visit http://www.pyqtgraph.org/

 ## Files Description
 * "mainWindowPPG.py" contains the main code of the GUI